Michael Salazar: Miami FC

-International
+International career

 On 11 June 2013, Salazar made his international debut for Belize in a 0–0 draw against Guatemala.
 Two weeks later, he was named to their 23-man roster for the 2013 CONCACAF Gold Cup.
 Salazar would appear in all 3 of Belize's games at the 2013 Gold Cup and all 5 of their games at the 2017 Copa Centroamericana.
 Salazar scored his first goal for Belize in a 4–2 win over Grenada in a friendly on 22 March 2018.
 He scored his second international goal on 17 November 2019 in a 3–2 loss to Grenada in a CONCACAF National League match.

 Personal life

-Salazar was born in New York City, New York, but moved along with his parents to their native Belize shortly after birth.
+Salazar was born on 15 November 1992, in New York City, but moved along with his parents to their native Belize shortly after birth.
 He grew up in Cayo, Belize.
 After living in Belize for 18 years, Salazar and his family moved to Moreno Valley, California where he attended Canyon Springs High School for his senior year.